Loading...

 HooksHustle engagements are measured on revenue, margin, and operational clarity — not hours billed.

-Pittsburgh area · 3 months
+Pittsburgh · Lawrenceville · 3 months

-Challenge: Strategy without execution — previous consultants delivered plans that never shipped
+Challenge: Strategy without execution — previous consultants delivered plans that never shipped — a pattern we see with Pittsburgh artificial intelligence & software.

 Result: 90-day implementation sprint with weekly accountability — key metric moved 25%+ in first quarter